Member Organizations

 International Standards on Auditing

 Law No. 1314 of 2009 empowers the Ministry of Commerce, Industry and Tourism and the Ministry of Finance and Public Credit, acting jointly, to set auditing standards for all companies.
-The regulators have adopted the ISA through Decree No. 2420 of 2015, updated annually and published in the Official Gazette for application in all audits.
-The 2018 ISAs are currently effective.
+The regulators have adopted International Standards on Auditing (ISA) through Decree No. 2420 of 2015, which is updated periodically and published in the Official Gazette for application in all mandatory audits.
+The 2018 ISA are currently effective.

 -